petersieg/ESP32_OscilloscopeClock/README.md

   Small alterations 2022-08-10 P. Sieg:
   * MIRROR-X function to mirror x signal (for ex. needed by zo393/pm3230 scopes etc.

-  pcbs - Vorsicht!/Attention!
-  * 2x2 jumpers at GPIO 12+13 and GPIO 32+33 are too close together and have contact - separate them!
-  * Corrected pcb in pcb.zip - but untested!

 ```

   How to use it: